madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

   - `python export_inference_graph.py --input_type image_tensor --pipeline_config_path training/faster_rcnn_resnet50_coco.config --trained_checkpoint_prefix training/model.ckpt-???? --output_directory inference_graph`
   - `model.ckpt-????` represents one of the saved model checkpoints from the training process.
 Typically this model-checkpoint refers to one with the lowest total loss.

+Testing Classifier
+- After the inference graph has been created, test the classifier on images using the below command
+- `python my_Object_detection_image.py`
+- The above python code typically is written to test on a single image.
+If it is necessary to test the classifier on multiple images in a single session use the following python code [my_Object_detection_image.py](https://drive.google.com/drive/folders/1F4qNZJ-9XoPDYTrb8t_lmbnYR17qNdpX)

 - Furthermore, Udacity supplied Ubuntu image with ROS installation uses Tensor Flow version 1.3.0